polterguy/polterguy.github.io/tutorials/database-crud/index.md

 If you want to see the power of these CRUD slots you can check out the documentation for the magic.data.common module, which you can find in the reference documentation for Magic.

+## Wrapping up

+In this tutorial we generated an HTTP REST backend wrapping our database with all CRUD operations.
+Afterwards we played around with our endpoints, invoking them with arguments, before finishing up analysing the code Magic generated for us.
+In later tutorials we will dive deeper into the syntax of Hyperlambda, and also the implementation details of the crudification process - But for now, realising that Magic creates a foundation for you to edit, is sufficient for you to start playing with Magic, to generate backends according to your needs.

 * [Documentation](/documentation/)